Introducing Non-Geostationary Satellite Constellations Test Deployments to Improve Internet Service (INCENTIVISE)

 09 November 2021 - Partnership between PhilSA and DOST-ASTI was established for the implementation of the INCENTIVISE project.
 Both agencies will work together to meet the site requirements for hosting the SIO’s gateway and its connection to the internet through DOST-ASTI facilities; and implement the Weather and Performance Monitoring System (WPMS) component of INCENTIVISE

-28 December 2021 - The PhilSA Executive Committee approved the participation of Network Access Associates Ltd. (Oneweb) in the INCENTIVISE Project
+28 December 2021 - The PhilSA Executive Committee approved the participation of Network Access Associates Ltd. (Oneweb) and another Satellite Internet Operator in the INCENTIVISE Project

 03 March 2022 - Alignment of INCENTIVISE and USAID’s Better Access and Connectivity (BEACON) project in bringing new and emerging space-based satellite technologies and policies to bear on the challenges of bridging the digital divide in the Philippines